martinbean/martinbean.dev/_posts/2014-08-19-custom-route-classes-in-cakephp.md

 	}
 }
 ```
-But this format doesn’t cut it for most situations.
+But this format doesn’t cut it for a lot of situations.
 For example, most website owners like to use slugs (or “friendly” URLs).
 So the above URL would instead become something like **http://example.com/articles/view/lorem-ipsum-dolor-set-amit**.